Average Weather in Rabat Morocco

 To characterize how pleasant the weather is in Rabat throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Rabat for general outdoor tourist activities is from late May to mid September, with a peak score in the first week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Rabat for general outdoor tourist activities is from late May to mid September, with a peak score in the last week of June.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Rabat for hot-weather activities is from late June to early September, with a peak score in the last week of July.